emqx/emqx-docs/en_US/performance/benchmark.md

 We verify the use of the tool in 2 most typical scenarios:

-1. Connections: Use `emqtt_bench` to create millions of connections to EMQX Broker.
+1. Connections: Use `emqtt_bench` to create millions of connections to EMQX.
-2. Throughput: Use `emqtt_bench` to create `10W / s Qos0` message throughput in EMQX Broker.
+2. Throughput: Use `emqtt_bench` to create `10W / s Qos0` message throughput in EMQX.

 ### Device and deployment topology

-A total of three 8C16G servers need to be prepared, one for EMQX Broker and two for client presses:
+A total of three 8C16G servers need to be prepared, one for EMQX and two for client presses:

 - System: `CentOS Linux release 7.7.1908 (Core)`